 Cultural factors also play a role.
 The Japanese population originates from populations that were lactose intolerant, but Japanese people who have grown up in a society where drinking milk is normal are no longer affected by the digestive problem.

-Similarly, the African Tuareg and Massai tribes, who farm cattle and have a high milk intake, are not lactose intolerant.
+Similarly, the African Tuareg and Masai tribes, who farm cattle and have a high milk intake, are not lactose intolerant.

 Reviewed by Kim Hofmann, registered dietitian, BSc Medical (Honours) Nutrition and Dietetics, BSc (Honours) Psychology.
 August 2018.